Rob Krupicka

-Kenneth Robert "Rob" Krupicka, Jr. (born February 18, 1971) is an American politician.
+Kenneth Robert "Rob" Krupicka, Jr. (born February 18, 1971) is presently a children and family therapist working in Virginia.
+He is a former American politician.
 A Democrat, he served on the Alexandria, Virginia city council from 2003–2012, the Virginia State Board of Education from 2009–2012 and, in the Virginia House of Delegates from 2012 to 2016.

 Early life

 Krupicka was born in Thousand Oaks, California on February 18, 1971.

 Krupicka graduated from the University of Virginia with a degree in economics, and subsequently moved to Alexandria where he met his then wife Lisa Guernsey.
 Along with their two daughters, Janelle and Gillian, they lived in Alexandria’s Del Ray neighborhood.